Search

 These are just a few examples of the many possible defenses.
 During your initial consultation, your lawyer will determine the best strategy for your criminal offense.
 At Mike G Law, we conduct thorough pre-file investigations to ensure the best possible outcome for your arson case.

 The penalties for arson in Florida are severe, and you shouldn’t take them lightly.
-So if you’re facing an arson charge, get help now from the law offices of Mike G. in Tampa, FLA.
+So if you’re facing an arson charge, get help now from the law offices of Mike G. in Tampa, FL.

 We offer a free consultation with one of our top criminal defense attorneys to evaluate how we can best assist you.